-If you have suffered a work-related injury, you may qualify for workers’ compensation benefits to cover medical bills and lost wages.
-An experienced Aurora workers’ compensation lawyer can help guide you through the complex process; with decades of experience, our personal injury law firm stands ready to help you.
+If you’ve been injured at work, you could be eligible for workers’ compensation benefits to cover your medical expenses and lost wages.
+An experienced Aurora workers’ compensation lawyer can help manage the process.
+With years of experience, our personal injury law firm is here to support you every step of the way.

 What Are Illinois Workers’ Compensation Benefits?

-Managed by the Illinois Workers’ Compensation Commission (IWCC), according to the Illinois Workers’ Compensation Act (820 ILCS 305, et al.) the Illinois workers’ compensation system requires nearly all employers to carry workers’ compensation insurance that provides financial support and medical benefits to workers injured or made ill due to their on-the-job injuries.
+The Illinois Workers’ Compensation system, managed by the Illinois Workers’ Compensation Commission (IWCC) and governed by the Illinois Workers’ Compensation Act (820 ILCS 305, et al.), requires nearly all employers to carry workers’ compensation insurance.
+This provides financial and medical benefits to employees injured or made ill by their job.
+The system ensures workers are compensated without needing to prove fault.

 The benefits are categorized as follows: